svenkubiak/mangooio/README.md

 servlet API, one is not bound to use it in any way.
 This gives the developer the opportunity to work fully stateless.

-mangoo I/O is highly inspired by the [Ninja
+mangoo I/O is inspired by the [Ninja
 Web Framework](http://www.ninjaframework.org).
-Although the mangoo I/O core is a complete custom implementation, many of the ideas and methodologies were re-used.
+Although the mangoo I/O core is a complete custom implementation, some of the ideas and methodologies were re-used.

 Here are some key features of mangoo I/O in a nutshell: